zamfi/cca-computational-practices-fall-2018/README.md

 Our previous code was a sea of numbers.
 If you wanted to move a point or line intersection around on that drawing, you had to find all the places in the code that referred to that point -- not an easy task! -- and change them in concert.

-This **variable** approach here **names** some of the key locations on the canvas and lets us change them everywhere they're used in a drawing command by changing the number itself in **only one place**.
+This **variable** approach here **names** some of the key locations on the canvas and lets us change them everywhere they're used in a drawing command by changing the number itself in **only one place**. p5.js already gives you some variables to work with, including `width` and `height`, used above to refer to the width and height of the canvas.

+**Try changing the canvas size in the code above and observe what happens.
+Why does this happen?
+(What happened when you changed the canvas size in the original, non-variable code?**

+Naming is a very useful tool in our **abstraction** toolkit.